isc-projects/kea/doc/guide/api.rst

        }
    }

-The host reservation can be identified by either (subnet-id, ip-address) pair or a triplet of (subnet-id, identifier-type, identifier).
+The host reservation can be identified by either the (subnet-id, ip-address) pair or a triplet of (subnet-id, identifier-type, identifier).

 Response syntax: